cryptonotefoundation/cryptonote/README.md

 Press 'g' to generate a wallet, then name it and enter a password.

-Tip: On first open the wallet will show your private key, this is founf under the wallett address.
+Tip: On first open the wallet will show your private key, this is found under the wallett address.
 Save it somewhere safe to secure the wallet.

 To install on Ubuntu 16.04